 |05 November 2014||Crew / Passenger Injuries and Overboards|

-On November 5, 2014, the ship was on a Transatlantic repositioning cruise crossing from Europe to Caribbean.
+On November 5, 2014, the ship was on a Transatlantic repositioning cruise crossing from Europe to the Caribbean.
 The itinerary (Nov 2-10) was from Southampton to NYC (Cape Liberty NJ) and without any call ports along the route.
 Due to a medical emergency, the vessel diverted from its course and stopped in the Azores (Portuguese autonomous territory).

 A male passenger sustained an injury (dislocated shoulder) in a FlowRider incident.
-FlowRider is a free of charge surfing simulation water attraction on the ship.
-The young man had to be medevaced to undergo an emergency surgery.
+FlowRider is free of charge surfing simulation water attraction on the ship.
+The young man had to be medevaced to undergo emergency surgery.
 In the Azores Islands waters, the ship was met by a pilot boat which picked up and transported the injured man to a local hospital.

 |November 2014||Other Incidents|

 In November 2014, during the Inaugural Cruise (Transatlantic crossing itinerary Nov 2-10 from Southampton to New York), there were numerous issues reported by passengers.
 The reported issues were about the ship’s general level of service, dining arrangements and amenities.
 Among the most common complaints were:

 On June 5, 2014, a shipboard fire broke out during construction at the Meyer Werft shipbuilding yard in Papenburg Germany.
 During the incident, two of the workers were injured, suffering from smoke poisoning.
 The ship sustained damages estimated at around EUR 50,000 Euro (USD 68,000).